mossgreen/mossgreen.github.io/_posts/2017-08-22-java-constructors-101.md

 Rules:

+1. `this()` is an explicit constructor invocation
-1. `this()` always be the first line
+2. `this()` always be the first line
-2. At least one constructor doesn't have `this()`, which is the last one get called
+3. At least one constructor couldn't have `this()`, becasue at least one constructer needs to call parent class's constructer
-3. Constructors' order doesn't matter
+4. Constructors' order doesn't matter

 ## super(): find your parent